 Professional video | LinkedIn, Vimeo | 30-50 years, B2B, experts | 15 % (dedicated time) | Webinars, training, conferences |

-Podcasts & audio video | YouTube, Spotify | All ages | 20 % (weekly audience share) | Programs, debates, long-form stories |
+Podcasts & Audio Video | YouTube, Spotify | Any age | 20 % (weekly audience share) | Broadcasts, debates, long-form stories |

 - Increasing integration of audio with video: podcasts, live talk shows, filmed episodes of audio series broadcast on YouTube or Facebook Watch.